bentsherman/tesseract/README.md

 ## Online Usage

 Tesseract is integrated into [Nextflow-API](https://github.com/SciDAS/nextflow-api), a workflow-as-a-service that allows you to run Nextflow pipelines through a browser interface atop any execution environment.
-Nextflow-API automatically collects execution traces, including any custom trace directives, and provides interfaces for visualizing performance data, training models, and downloading the raw data for custom analyses.
+Nextflow-API automatically collects execution traces, including any custom trace directives, and provides interfaces for visualizing performance data, training models, and downloading the raw data for manual analysis.
 Refer to the Nextflow-API repo for more information on these features.